-- A. The Independent Living Plan as a component of the Family Permanency Plan - Independent Living Planning is focused on helping youth attain life skills needed for a successful transition to adulthood.
-The Independent Living Plan is completed using IL strength and need categories in TFACTS, and is a section of the Family Permanency Plan.
-Youth in state custody 14-19 years of age are encouraged to take an active role in planning the activities and services that they need. - 2.
+A. The Independent Living Planning is focused on helping youth attain life skills needed for a Independent successful transition to adulthood.
+The Independent Living Plan is completed using Living Plan as IL strength and need categories in TFACTS, and is a section of the Family a component Permanency Plan.
+Youth in state custody 14-19 years of age are encouraged to of the Family take an active role in planning the activities and services that they need.
+Permanency Plan 2.
 The Casey Life Skills Assessment (CLSA) or other applicable life skills assessment will be administered to all youth in custody 14 years of age or older prior to the initial Child and Family Team Meeting (CFTM) by the Family Service Worker (FSW), with the family present to complete all portions of the assessment, and then at least annually thereafter.
 The CLSA or other applicable life skills assessment is designed to evaluate the youth's strengths and needs, and the results used to develop the IL section of the permanency plan.
 Guidance on administration of the life skills assessment is available in the Identifying and Accessing Independent Living